disyraf/EP1000/docs/final_project.md

 3. When distance is less than 7cm or when countdown timer has ended(countdown=0), program will restart to step 1

-## Testing

-Describe the testing process for the various sub-systems that make up your project and how you integrated the different sub-systems.

-## Results

-What result did you get from the full testing of your final project?

 ## Conclusion